xdrip/xdrip_docs/docs/use/cloud.md

 ```

 In order to keep the database compatible with Nightscout, do not change Collection name or Device status collection name from default (if you do change them you'll also have to modify the corresponding variables in Nightscout `MONGODB_COLLECTION` and `MONGO_DEVICESTATUS_COLLECTION`).

+!!!info
+    Uploaded data might not show in the Nightscout web page but only in Nightscout reports.

 <img src="../images/M-S-CU-MDa.png" style="zoom:75%;" />